 Definition of bankruptcy:

-Legally speaking, bankruptcy is an expression used to describe a legal status in which a natural (individual) or legal (company) person owes a sum of money to third parties and ceases to pay its debts when they fall due because of its troubled financial position and insolvency.
+Legally speaking, bankruptcy in the UAE is an expression used to describe a legal status in which a natural (individual) or legal (company) person owes a sum of money to third parties and ceases to pay its debts when they fall due because of its troubled financial position and insolvency.

 The Federal Bankruptcy Law No. (9) of 2016 is a relatively recent law and is the first stand-alone UAE law to regulate the bankruptcy process through specific legal channels covered in (231) Articles.
+This law is considered to be a mixed law, meaning that it did not derive its provisions from a particular state or legal system.
+Rather, it is based on the best features and advantages of different legal systems and doctrines.
 Prior to this law, the provisions of the Commercial Transactions Law of 1993 (Book V) and Articles 417, 418, 419, 420, 421 and 422 of the Penal Code of 1993 governed the bankruptcy proceedings and the related violations.
-However, Article 230 of the current bankruptcy stipulates that all previous provisions regulating the bankruptcy proceedings have been abrogated.
+However, Article 230 of the current bankruptcy law stipulates that all previous provisions regulating any bankruptcy proceedings have been abrogated.

 Scope of application:

 The scope of application of this law is limited to (i) companies subject to the provisions of the Commercial Companies Law; (ii) companies that are not registered in accordance with the Companies Law and wholly or partially owned by the federal or local government, provided that its Articles and Memoranda of Association shall provide that they are subject to this Law; (iii) free zone companies, provided that they are not subject to special provisions governing the bankruptcy proceedings; (iv) merchants; and (v) civil companies of professional nature.